Vauff/Maunz-Discord/README.md

 *about - Gives information about Maunz such as version and uptime.

+*accinfo <username> - Gives you full information about any Minecraft account.

 *benchmark <gpu/cpu> - Provides complete benchmark information on a GPU or CPU powered by PassMark.

 *changelog [version] - Tells you the changelog of the Maunz version you specify.